 We recommend you register your works with the U.S. Copyright Office.
 If you do, you will have "Prima Facie" evidence that you were the first to create the work.
 "Prima facie" is a legal term.
 It means that the other side bears the burden of proof to prove that the work is not yours.
 Once your copyright is registered, you are able legally protect your work in court.
 Without registration, you are not able to seek compensation for any cases of infringement.
 You can also secure yourself additional benefits depending on how quickly you register your copyright.

 Copyright Registration Services

 You can register directly with the United States Copyright Office at Copyright.gov.
-Their system works fine, but it is not entirely user friendly.
-For that reason, services have popped up that offer to copyright your music for you.
-They charge their service fees and the required federal filing fee.
-They will ask the same questions, (although perhaps in a way that is simpler to understand), and then forward your information on to the Copyright Office for registration.
-Note that whether you file directly at Copyright.gov or with a third party agency, the copyright registration process and certificate will be the same.
+Their system works fine, but it is not entirely user friendly and customer service is limited.
+For that reason, we offer our Copyrighting service to provide you with expert assistance and the 5-star customer service we're known for here at Easy Song.
+(Note that whether you file directly at Copyright.gov or with a third party agency like Easy Song, the copyright registration process and certificate will be the same.
 That's because the only entity that can issue your certificate is the Copyright Office.)

 Official Explanations From Copyright.gov

 Copyright.gov is the official web site of the United States Copyright Office.
 It is a good resource for information about copyright.
 The following excerpts were taken from their site.
 Our comments are in green: